Students must complete ten courses plus the capstone.

 Electives recommended for particular career interests:

-- Students wanting to teach high school should take Math 375 Geometry and either Math 335 Probability and Statistics I or an introductory statistics course offered by another department.
+- Students wanting to teach high school should take Math 375 Geometry and either Math 334 Applied Probability and Statistics, Math 335 Probability and Statistics or an introductory statistics course offered by another department.
 To be certified to teach high school, a student must also complete a minor in Secondary Education.

 - Students bound for graduate school in mathematics will be best prepared by taking Math 325 Topology, Math 331 Real Analysis, and Math 350 Abstract Algebra.
 And as many other 300-level electives as possible.